 The Explanatory Memorandum contains some helpful examples of electoral matter and electoral expenditure.

 From 1 December 2018 there is a requirement for the registration of a person or entity that meets the definition of a political campaigner.
 Registration as a political campaigner is required when:

 Political campaigners will be required to provide annual financial disclosure returns with the AEC in the same way that political parties currently do.

 Political campaigners will need to register with the AEC using the approved registration form within 90 days of being required to register.
 Penalties will apply for failing to register within this timeframe.

 Election funding will continue to be payable to any candidate who receives at least 4% of the total first preference votes cast in an election.

 An automatic payment of election funding of $10,000 (indexed) will be paid as soon as practicable after 20 days after polling day for an election.
 To be paid more than $10,000, an eligible registered political party, candidate or Senate group must make a claim to the AEC.
-The amount of any further election funding is restricted to a reimbursement of legitimate electoral expenses incurred by the candidate or the registered political party endorsing the candidate.
+The amount of any further election funding payable is whichever is the lesser of:

 Claims for election funding can be submitted to the AEC from 20 days after polling day up to six months after polling day.